 A common complication of diabetes is foot problems.
-Many people use Epsom salts as a soothing remedy for their feet, but should people with diabetes use it?
+Many people use Epsom salt as a soothing remedy for their feet.
+However, it is not suitable for people with diabetes.

 People with diabetes can have high levels of blood sugar.
-This can lead to nerve damage and poor blood flow, which make it harder for wounds to heal.
-This can result in serious foot problems, including, in some cases, a need for amputation.
+This can lead to nerve damage and insufficient blood flow, which make it harder for wounds to heal.
+This in turn can result in serious foot problems, including, in some cases, a need for amputation.

 If a person with diabetes soaks their feet, it can lead to severe complications.

-This article looks at the relationship between diabetes and Epsom salts and whether or not Epsom salts — or magnesium sulfate — offer a good foot remedy.
-It also provides tips for foot health tips with diabetes.
+This article looks at the relationship between diabetes and Epsom salt and whether or not Epsom salt — or magnesium sulfate — is a suitable foot remedy.
+It also provides foot health tips for people with diabetes.

 Epsom salt is a mineral compound with many different uses, but people with diabetes should avoid using it.

-No form of foot soak is appropriate for people with diabetes.
+No form of foot soak is appropriate for individuals with diabetes.

-People use Epsom salt as a home remedy for various problems.
-Its proponents claim that it provides a range health and beauty benefits, such as:
+People use Epsom salt as a home remedy for various health issues.
+Its proponents claim that it provides a range of health and beauty benefits, such as: